git-lfs/git-lfs/docker/README.md

     ./docker/build_dockers.bsh

-All the git-lfs_* images will be built automatically.
+All the git-lfs\_\* images will be built automatically.
 These are all a developer would need to test the different OSes.
-And create the git-lfs rpm or deb packages.
+And create the git-lfs rpm or deb packages in the `/repo` directory

 However, in order to distribute git-lfs or build dependencies, the packages that were installed for you by `build_docker.bsh` need to be saved too.
 This is currently only a CentOS problem.
-In order to generate THOSE rpms, the git-lfs-full-build_* will use NON-bootstrapped images to build every package and git-lfs and generate rpms.
-This takes as long as building the image in the first place, but you don't get the benefit of a saved state.
-The `./rpm/rpm_build.bsh` script will build all of its dependencies when you run the dockers, making the rpms available.
-These images can be built by running

-    ./docker/docker_build.bsh ./docker/git-lfs-full-build_*
+In order to save **those** rpms, the git-lfs-full-build\_\* will extract the rpms from the boostraped images and save them in the ./repo directory.

 This is most important for CentOS 6 where git 1.8.2 or newer is not available, only git 1.7.1 is available, so every user either has to build git from source,